rap-rep/dominion-simulator/README.md

 ### `npm run dev`

-Run the server locally (in development mode)
+Run the server locally (in development mode).
+By default this will be available at localhost:3000/

 ### `npm test`